 Home inspection became part of the real estate scene in the mid 70’s and since then, consumer demand has risen steadily.
 Approximately 60% of resale homes in North America are inspected and there is considerable room for growth in this profession.

-It is recommended that students have some experience with the construction/housing industry but any adult may enrol in the certificate.
+It is recommended that applicants have come experience with the construction/housing industry.

 How to Apply